YaninaSeb/YaninaSeb/README.md

 </div> -->

 ### :woman_technologist: About Me :
-I'm a beginner Front-end Developer from Minsk.
+I'm a Junior Front-End Developer from Minsk.

 - 🌱 I’m currently learning NodeJS and improving my skills in JavaScript, TypeScript
 - :books: :notes: In my free time I learn something new